Kia Sonet: Philippines

 Three months after its release in Mexico, the Sonet was launched in the Philippines on 6 June 2024, with three trim levels: LX, EX, and SX.
 Unlike in Mexico, the Philippine-spec Sonet offers both manual and automatic transmissions for the LX variant.
-It is imported from China (Yueda Kia) and replaces the Stonic.
-The Sonet is powered by a Smartstream G1.5 MPi that produces 113 hp and 144 Nm of torque, paired with either a 6-speed manual transmission or an IVT.
+It replaced the Stonic.
+The Sonet is powered by a Smartstream G1.5 MPi, paired with either a 6-speed manual transmission or an IVT.
+In November 2025, the K-Style Edition variant was made available limited to 150 units.

 South Africa

 The Sonet was launched in South Africa on 11 May 2021, with two trim levels: LX and EX; it is powered by a 1.5-litre MPi petrol engine paired to either a manual or an IVT.

 In July 2022, the 1.0 T-GDi turbocharged petrol engine was introduced in South Africa and was available in the new EX+ trim.

 The facelifted Sonet was launched in South Africa on 14 June 2024, with a new SX trim and the 1.0 T-GDi engine option was only made available for the EX trim.
 The entry-level LS trim was added to sit below the LX in October 2024.
+In September 2026, a new LS+ trim (positioned above the LS trim) was introduced and the 1.0 T-GDi turbocharged petrol engine was discontinued, leaving the 1.5-litre MPi petrol engine as the sole engine option.